 Follow-up as fast as humanly possible.
 Do your research on the individual company and the caller first.
 Look at their website.
 Look at their LinkedIn profiles.
 Look at competitors websites and LinkedIn profiles as well.
 Make your transition from “Who the hell is this?” to “I need to allow this call” as compelling an as fast as you can.
 Simply nothing matters more than this.
 You need to earn the right to the next two minutes.
 Remember you’ve interrupted them.
 You need to get from that interrupt to I’m going to put up with this call, and frankly that’s all you’re going to get, but you need to get to it quickly.

-I’m going to leave it up on the screen because I want you to see this word for word.
 “John, this is Hugh Macfarlane from align.me.
 The reason for my call is that I saw that you’re planning for a launch of your new data integration service simultaneously in five markets.
-I have to imagine you’re concerned about having a plan that will work across those markets and having a whole team, marketing as well as sales, from the five regions bought into the plan.
+I have to imagine you’re concerned about having a plan that will work across those markets and having a whole team, marketing as well as sales, from the five regions bought into the plan.”

 Now that was long.
 You might find with testing you need it to be shorter.
 You might, from your own personality, need it to be different.
 The point that I was making with that script is that I needed to get an issue to the surface that wasn’t at the surface because the guy was doing his e-mail, was doing something else other than my call, to evidence my knowledge, but I need to earn the right to ask the questions rather than just “May I ask you?”
 That’s not compelling enough because they’re busy.

-Lots more next week.
-Until then, may your funnel be full and always flowing.
+Lots more lined up for next week.
+Until then, may your funnel be full, and always flowing.